-After a whirlwind few days in London, we ventured out of the city for a day trip to the English countryside.
-I had read about the Cotswolds during my research for our trip and was keen to see this historic area.
+After a whirlwind start in London, we ventured out of the city for a day in the English countryside.
+I had read about the Cotswolds during my travel research and was keen to see this historic area.

-We found a well reviewed tour from Rabbie’s and headed out in the morning to Victoria station for our pick up.
-We met our driver guide and about a dozen other travellers for our tour westward out of London.
+We found a well reviewed tour company called Rabbie’s and headed out in the morning to Victoria Station for our pick up.
+We met our driver guide and about a dozen other travellers for our trip westward out of London.
 The original itinerary called for us to start the tour in Oxford, but our guide suggested reversing the schedule due to concerns for bad traffic, as the Queen was being transferred to Buckingham Palace from Scotland this day.

 Bibury: The prettiest village in England